 If you’re missing one or more teeth, a great way to replace them is with dental implants.
 An implant is a titanium post that replaces the root of your tooth.
 After the implant fuses with your jawbone, a replacement tooth (that looks just like your natural teeth) is placed on top of the post.

 Dentures and bridges are other possibilities, but implants are the gold standard in dentistry.
-This is for several reasons:

 There are many advantages to getting implants, but the entire process can take a few months.
 Most patients, however, find that the wait is definitely worth it!
 In this article, we’ll outline the entire step-by-step process of dental implant restoration so you know what to expect.